seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 best carried 11.9 % over two, on one sentence, with both numbers computed and printed on the page.
 And §2 required a sentence of reason under «СДЕЛОК СЕЙЧАС НЕТ» that item 59 banned outright; the run obeyed §2 and recorded the contradiction. §7 gains items 63–67.

+**`2026-09-16-a` restores the ENTRY level to the object production computes it with, and it is the first revision of this file written from the code rather than from a run.** The audit read `index.html` beside this file and found two functions answering two different questions where this file read one of them twice. `invalidationInfo` returns the reference price broke and the clipped distance behind a STOP; `tradeGeometry` returns the waiting level for an ENTRY, built from the 24-hour extreme and half a daily sigma. §4 took the stop's reference, kept production's own band around it, and called the result the entry zone — so on a coin that had trended for two weeks the zone was anchored to a price from the previous month. **Measured 15.09:** nine coins reached the trend branch, the nearest zone sat 4.7 % away and the furthest 57.6 %, all nine were refused as unreachable, and the answer carried no trade on a day its own anti-chase test found no chase anywhere.
+The one-sigma reachability test `-a` installed was right and was measuring the wrong level.

+**Two further repairs come from the same reading.** `directionVerdict` holds two mirrored priors and takes exactly one on the regime word — continuation in a trend, mean reversion in a range — and this file named the mean-reversion channel unconditionally, so in a trending market the engine would score a continuation entry with the prior built to fade it.
+And §6's class table had three rows: an event naming a coin, a routine macro print, an unscheduled shock. **A bill, a rule-making deadline or an ETF decision date is none of the three**, which is why the CLARITY Act had nowhere to sit even before its publishers refused this client — class S is that row, uncapped and independent of `tokens[]` by construction.
+§7 gains items 68–70.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in